daleblackwood/cookpot/README.md

 ## Cookpot Plugin by Completely Cooked Games

-Cookpot is a plugin for Godot that provides essential tools for game prototyping, including input handling, 3D math utilities, and sound effect management.
+Cookpot is a plugin for Godot that provides essential tools for game prototyping, including input handling, sound effect management, graphic fx pooling / spawning and music management

-Features
+## Features

 ### CookInput: